How to choose a sex role play.

 So you've decided you'd like to try sex role play.

 You're one step away from creating an incredible experience of passion, foreplay and phenomenal sex.
 But where do you start and how do you pull it off?

-The first step is to simply the choose theme of the sex fantasy.
+The first step is to simply the choose a theme for your sex fantasy.
 What fantasy do you want to create?